-This smoked turkey breast recipe is easy to follow, making it perfect for beginners who are new to smoking meat.
+This smoked bone in turkey breast recipe is easy to follow, making it perfect for beginners who are new to smoking meat.

 The most important piece of equipment you’ll need is a pellet grill, which allows you to cook the turkey low and slow over a wood fire.